Chernobyl disaster: Fire containment

 Contrary to safety regulations, bitumen, a combustible material, had been used in the construction of the roof of the reactor building and the turbine hall.
-Ejected material ignited at least five fires on the roof of adjacent reactor No. 3, which was still operating.
-It was imperative to put out those fires and protect the cooling systems of reactor No. 3.
-Inside reactor No. 3, the chief of the night shift, Yuri Bagdasarov, wanted to shut down the reactor immediately, but chief engineer Nikolai Fomin would not allow this.
+Ejected material ignited at least five fires on the roof of adjacent reactor no. 3, which was still operating.
+It was imperative to put out those fires and protect the cooling systems of reactor no. 3.
+Inside reactor no. 3, the chief of the night shift, Yuri Bagdasarov, wanted to shut down the reactor immediately, but chief engineer Nikolai Fomin refused.
 The operators were given respirators and potassium iodide tablets and told to continue working.
-At 05:00, Bagdasarov made his own decision to shut down the reactor, which was confirmed in writing by Dyatlov and Station Shift Supervisor Rogozhkin.
+At 5:00, Bagdasarov made his own decision to shut down the reactor, which was confirmed in writing by Dyatlov and Station Shift Supervisor Rogozhkin.

-Shortly after the accident, firefighters arrived to try to extinguish the fires.
-First on the scene was a Chernobyl Power Station firefighter brigade under the command of Lieutenant Volodymyr Pravyk, who died on 11 May 1986 of acute radiation sickness.
+Shortly after the accident, firefighters arrived.
+First on the scene was a Chernobyl Power Station firefighter brigade under the command of Lieutenant Volodymyr Pravyk, who was ultimately to die two weeks later of acute radiation sickness.
 They were not told how dangerously radioactive the smoke and the debris were, and may not even have known that the accident was anything more than a regular electrical fire: "We didn't know it was the reactor.
 No one had told us."
-Grigorii Khmel, the driver of one of the fire engines, later described what happened:
+Grigorii Khmel, the driver of one of the fire engines, described what happened:

 We arrived there at 10 or 15 minutes to two in the morning ...
 We saw graphite scattered about.
 Misha asked: "Is that graphite?"
 I kicked it away.
 But one of the fighters on the other truck picked it up.
 "It's hot," he said.
 The pieces of graphite were of different sizes, some big, some small enough to pick them up [...]
 We didn't know much about radiation.
 Even those who worked there had no idea.
 There was no water left in the trucks.
 Misha filled a cistern and we aimed the water at the top.
 Then those boys who died went up to the roof—Vashchik, Kolya and others, and Volodya Pravik ...
 They went up the ladder ... and I never saw them again.